Last updated Yesterday at 19:45 by Mwahi55 comments

 Protection Warrior has received a couple of significant changes worth

 pointing out.
-The most noticeable difference is the removal of
+The most noticeable difference is the re-work of the Class talent tree,

 Class Tree Changes